vsphere-tmm/Supervisor-Services/README.md

 Headlamp Sample [values.yaml](supervisor-services-labs/headlamp/v0.41.0/values.yaml)

 #### Usage:
-- The current implementation of the Supervisor Service uses an in-cluster approach to provide users with an easy-to-use web UI.
-It requires access to the Internet to download the Headlamp container image and the CertManager and ClusterAPI plugins.
-Future versions will allow downloading these images and binaries from an airgapped environment.
+- The current Supervisor Service uses an in-cluster approach, providing users with an easy-to-use web UI.
+It needs Internet access to download the Headlamp image and the CertManager and ClusterAPI plugins.
+The CertManager plugin provides certificate management and observability, while the ClusterAPI plugin manages VKS clusters via the Headlamp UI.
+Future versions will let users download these images and binaries from an airgapped environment.
 - The `values.yaml` file is optional.
-If the user wants to provide their own TLS certificate and key, they can override the default self-signed certificate using these options.
-Note that the values of these TLS certificates and keys should be BASE64 encoded.
+If you want to provide your own TLS certificate and key, you can override the default self-signed certificate using these options.
+TLS certificates and keys must be BASE64 encoded.
-- * Headlamp is currently exposed as a service of type `LoadBalancer`.
-Future versions will have options to frontend the service with an L7 object.
-Get the IP of the LoadBalancer by executing the following command :
+- Headlamp is now exposed as a `LoadBalancer` service.
+In future versions, you will be able to use an L7 object to front-end the service.
+Get the LoadBalancer IP with this command:
 ```
 kubectl get service headlamp-supervisor -n svc-headlamp-domain-xxxx
 ```